How to Project Manage an Office Move

 - Who will keep receipts safe and all in one place?

-- Will purchases and payments be made through a company card?
+- Will purchases and payments to the moving team be made through a company card?

 These are only a few of the questions that need to be considered before the actual moving project starts.
 Having a fixed budget means you may have to trade off on some things.

-It could impact your choices on what style of reception area sofas you buy, or other items you may need to purchase for the new office space, which moving crew to hire, and everything else.
+It could impact your choices on what style of reception area sofas you buy for a small office reception design, or other items you may need to purchase for the new office space, which moving crew to hire, and everything else.

 Create a Moving Committee and Have Regular Meetings